 The Solomon Islands have had a long association with the UK.
 Britain asserted its interest over the Solomons in 1886 and in 1893, the British Solomon Islands Protectorate was declared.
 The Solomon Islands were granted independence only in 1978.
 The Islands’ contact with Europeans saw the islanders convert to Christianity in large numbers.
 Christian missionaries were very active in the late 19th century and clearly very successful, so that today, 97% of the islanders are Christian.

-This altar cross represents a fascinating artifact from the era of European expansionism and cross-cultural interaction.
+This altar cross represents a fascinating artefact from the era of European expansionism and cross-cultural interaction.

 The final two images show a Solomon Islands altar cross and a communion cup, photographed in the Birmingham Museum & Art Gallery, February 2012.
 Both are inlaid with pearl shell.
 The altar cross is attributed to the late 19th/early 20th century.
 The communion cup is of coconut shell and was collected by a missionary in the Solomon Islands.
 It is dated by the Museum between 1912 and 1922.